adamphetamine/fleetdm/README.md

 It is extensively commented, if you can improve it please do and let me know so I can learn.

-# clientprefs.sh
+# fleet_client.sh
-This script will use the variables in the execution command to create a .plist file in the working directory.
+This script will use the variables in the execution command to create a file in an appropriate directory for both Mac and Linux.
+Warning- I hard coded my business name 'Servicemax' as one of the directories so I can remove it from client machines easily.
+You can either modify the script or wait until I do a more generic version, but that might be a while...
 Why?
 So we can read back the prefs file later and make these variables into tags that FleetDM can use
 - new improved version will work on Linux too